Alex-Mak-MCW/Lung-Tumor-Image-Processing-and-Classification-Project/README.md

 5. **Deployment**:
    - Models saved in Keras format for easy reloading and inference.
-   - Example usage of the trained models to predict unseen test cases and verify performance consistency.
+   - Verify performance consistency using trained models to predict unseen test cases.

-This codebase showcases a complete pipeline for medical image classification, emphasizing both reproducibility and scalability.

 ## Results: